pupil-labs/pupil-docs/src/core/software/pupil-player.md

   <img src="../../media/core/imgs/export.jpg" style="display:flex;margin:0 auto;">
 </div>

 The export saves the world video as shown in Player, including all currently active visualizations (see the [Visualization Plugins](#visualization-plugins "Pupil Player visualization plugins documentation") section).

+Gereral overview for exported video files:

+The `world video exporter` exports the scene video file, together with numpy and .csv files containing timestamps corresponding to each frame.
+Data made available in world_timestamps.csv is timestamps in seconds from ..., and 'presentation timestamp' `pts`.
+This stands for presentation timestamp.
+It refers to the media file's internal time representation and can be used to seek to/identify specific frames within the media file.

+Media time is represented in seconds using fractions, i.e. as two integers: pts (numerator) and time base (denominator).
+The time base stays the same throughout the media stream.
+Each frame has a pts.
+Together, you can infer the time in seconds since media start: pts / time_base = seconds since start.

+We export the pts for the purpose of frame identification within the media stream, e.g. if one wants to extract a specific range of frames based on the external Core timestamps.
+We do not export the time_base because we do not need the pts for actual time representation.
+The normal timestamps are sufficient for that.

 ### Eye Video Exporter
 The `Eye Video Exporter` needs to be loaded explicitly through the Plugin Manager.